List of Downton Abbey characters: Mr Mason

+William Molesley

+William "Bill" Molesley (played by Bernard Gallagher) is the father of Joseph Molesley.
+In the first series, he is shown to be renowned in Downton for his exquisite flower gardens, especially his Comtesse Cabarrus roses, but has failed to win the local flower exhibition because the cup for the best bloom (instituted by Robert's father) has always been handed over to Violet as a formality, which is apparently an open secret to everyone that gone unquestioned due to contemporary classist attitudes.
+When Isobel gets to learns about this, she confronts Violet about it.
+Violet, genuinely unaware about it, insists that she has always won on the basis of merit.
+But when Violet is made aware of her entitlement, she strategically hands over the cup to Molesley.
+He also appears in the later series, becoming the umpire for the village cricket match.
+Molesley attributes his extensive knowledge on cricket to his father's passion for the game.

 Joe Burns

 Joe Burns (played by Bill Fellows) is a former suitor to Mrs Hughes.
 When Elsie turns his proposal down he later married Ivy (died 1910) and had one son Peter, who joined the army.
 He meets Mrs Hughes at a fair in Downton after the death of Ivy and asked her a second time to marry him, giving her a parting gift of a small doll.
 Later, however, he is turned down as Mrs Hughes does not wish to leave Downton, but the two part on good terms.

 Lieutenant-General Sir Herbert Strutt

-Lieutenant-General Sir Herbert Strutt KCB, DSO (played by Julian Wadham) is a senior British Army general known as the "Hero of the Somme".
+Lieutenant-General Sir Herbert Strutt KCB, DSO (played by Julian Wadham) is a senior British Army officer known as the "Hero of the Somme".
 He visits Downton Abbey in 1917 as part of a tour of England to drum up support for the war effort.
 During a dinner in his honour, Branson, the Irish nationalist and socialist chauffeur, attempts to avenge himself on the Army's killing of his brother during the Easter Rising of 1916 by pouring a soup tureen of slop over the general, but he is stopped in time by Carson the butler (who after reading Branson's apology note to Lady Sybil, found by Anna, thought Branson meant to assassinate the general).
 Sir Herbert leaves Downton the next morning with no knowledge of the incident.